RahulModak74/MW_Geometric_Intelligence/KOHN_SHAM/KOHN_SHAM_EXPLANATION.md

+# MW works for Sparse Hilbert space
-# Kohn-Sham Orbital Eigenvalue Prediction for LiFePO₄
+## Kohn-Sham Orbital Eigenvalue Prediction for LiFePO₄
 ## A Classical Solution Beyond the Reach of IBM, Google, and All Existing Quantum Simulators

 **Modak-Walawalkar (MW) Framework**